What is health?

 The National Food Agency is a government agency responsible for matters relating to food.
 The National Food Agency gives the general public advice on healthy food.
 Among its tips:

 - Eat a lot of fruit, vegetables and berries.
 Root vegetables, cabbage, cauliflower, broccoli, beans and onion are particularly good.
-There are considerable health gains in eating a lot of vegetables, fruit, legumes and other food from the plant kingdom.

 - Choose wholegrain products when you eat things like bread, cereal, grains, pasta and rice.